So you've completed Lesson 1 and you're saying to yourself, "ok, but how do I make this page actually do something?"

 {% endraw %}

 For simplicity, in this case we wil use a single authorization hook to control access to the entire route.
-To make things even simpler, we will use the same authorization hook for POSTing to this resource as we do for GETting from it:
+To make things even simpler, we will use the same authorization hook for POST

 {% raw %}